manojijthadani/chirp/docs/architecture_design.md

 ## Conclusion

-Nice Services provides a robust foundation for building concurrent, message-driven applications in C++.
+Chirp provides a robust foundation for building concurrent, message-driven applications in C++.
 The architecture emphasizes simplicity, type safety, and performance while maintaining flexibility for future enhancements.
 The modular design allows for easy extension and customization to meet specific application requirements.

 The framework's thread-safe message passing system, combined with its template-based type safety, makes it suitable for a wide range of concurrent programming scenarios, from simple service communication to complex distributed systems.